vzvenyach/biggie-reveal/readme.md

 # Biggie-Reveal

-Inspired by[Biggie](https://github.com/tmcw/biggie) and [Reveal.js](https://github.com/hakimel/reveal.js), this is a grown-up, but hacker-friendly HTML presentation framework.
+Inspired by [Biggie](https://github.com/tmcw/biggie) and [Reveal.js](https://github.com/hakimel/reveal.js), this is a grown-up, but hacker-friendly HTML presentation framework.

 ## Usage